ROLE:

 about.

-Photography has always been about more than just capturing a moment — it’s about the anticipation, the ritual, and the stories that unfold when we finally see what was caught on film.
+Photography has always been about more than capturing a moment.
+It's the anticipation, the ritual, and the stories that unfold when we finally see what was caught on film.

-Flashback set out to bring that magic into the digital age: users shoot “blind,” photos remain hidden, and only after a roll is “developed” can they relive their memories.
+Flashback set out to bring that magic into the digital age: users shoot "blind," photos stay hidden, and only after a roll is "developed" can they relive their memories.

 problem statement.

-Enhance the core film roll flow by refining gallery, development, and sharing experiences.
+Refine the core film roll experience, smoothing the gallery, development, and sharing flow so the ritual feels seamless.

-Expand app functionality with conceptual features like collaborative rolls, community challenges, and time-capsule modes.
+Expand the concept with new features like collaborative rolls, community challenges, and time-capsule modes that deepen delight and connection.

-Apply UX/UI design principles to create a more intuitive, accessible, and visually cohesive app.
+Redesign the interface itself, applying UX/UI principles to make the app more intuitive, accessible, and visually cohesive.

 research.

-To ground my redesign in real perspectives, I conducted user interviews with two groups: people who were entirely new to the concept of digital film rolls, and people already familiar with traditional film photography.
+To ground my redesign in real perspectives, I then conducted user interviews with two groups: people entirely new to the concept of digital film rolls, and people already familiar with traditional film photography.

-Through interviews and research, I uncovered what users really valued; the features they couldn’t live without and the ones they’d love to see next.
+Through interviews and research, I identified what users valued most: the features they couldn't imagine the app without, and the ones they were most excited to see next.

 MVP Features